A Jury of Their Queers: Episode

-The runway category is Best Drag Eleganza Extravaganza.
-RuPaul reveals that the eliminated contestants will be voting for who they want to see in the top two.
-BeBe Zahara Benet and Shangela receive the fewest votes and are subsequently eliminated, leaving Kennedy Davenport and Trixie Mattel as the top two contestants of the season.
-The two face off in a lip-sync contest to "Wrecking Ball" by Miley Cyrus.
+The judges deliver their critiques, then the finalists plead their cases to the eliminated contestants in the workroom.
+Speaking on behalf of the eliminated contestants, Morgan McMichaels reveals that Kennedy Davenport and Trixie Mattel are the top two contestants, eliminating BeBe Zahara Benet and Shangela from the competition.
+Kennedy Davenport and Trixie Mattel face off in a lip-sync contest to "Wrecking Ball" (2013) by Miley Cyrus.
 Trixie Mattel is declared the winner, making Kennedy Davenport the runner-up.